fortrabbit/help/docs/install-statamic-3.md

 #### 3.g Try it out

-Still logged in by SSH on the fortrabbit you should be now able to add and commit files with Git to the App and push changes to the deploy service remote from the `editorial` branch.
+Still logged in by SSH on the fortrabbit App, you should be now able to add and commit files with Git to the App and push changes to the deploy service remote from the `editorial` branch.

+When pushing for the first time, set the remote as an upstream: `git push -u fortrabbit editorial`.

+To get this new branch locally, run `git fetch fortrabbit`.

 With the Git repo on your local computer you can fetch and checkout the `editorial` remote branch.
 Pull changes from there and merge them back into your `main` branch that you are using for development.

 #### 3.f - Git in the Statamic Control Panel

-Now you can also use the Statamic Git Automation, depending on the setup, pending editorial changes are visible with the online Git editor in the Statamic Control Panel or get committed and pushed automatically (we advise using the recommended delay).
+Now you can also use the Statamic Git Automation, depending on the setup, pending editorial changes are visible with the online Git editor in the Statamic control panel or get committed and pushed automatically (we advise using the recommended delay).

 ## Tuning Statamic